scottbedard/cookbook/recipes/bread.md

 ### Directions

 1. Mix flour, yeast, and salt in large bowl
-2. Add water, and use handle of wooden spoon to mix until all flour is incorporated.
-Dough should be wet and not kneadable, but not runny like cake batter
+2. Add around 2 cups warm water, and use handle of wooden spoon to mix until all flour is incorporated.
+Dough should be wet and sticky.
+Not kneadable, but not runny like cake batter
 3. Cover and let rise for 2 to 3 hours until it doubles in volume
    - (Optional) Refrigerate for flavor development up to 3 days.
 Bring dough to room temperature before baking
 4. Put dutch oven in oven with lid, and preheat to 450° F